TzurSoffer/FreecadDiscordPresence/README.md

 ```bash
 pip install pypresence
 ```

-## Installation
-1. Download/Clone the repository: You can clone or download this project to your local machine.

-2. Place the script in the Mod folder of freecad.
-    - On Linux it is usually /usr/share/freecad/Mod/
-    - On Windows it is usually C:\Program Files\FreeCAD\Mod\
-    - On macOS it is usually /Applications/FreeCAD/Mod/

 # LICENSE
 This app uses LGPL2.1, the full license file can be found in the License File